walmartlabs/lacinia/docs/tutorial/create-project.rst

 Although Leiningen has an ``app`` template, it is not significantly different than the default template.

-Normally, we might delete some files we don't need, such as `.hgignore` and the default `doc` directory, but for simplicity we'll keep those around.
+Normally, we might delete some files we don't need, such as :file:`.hgignore` and the default :file:`doc` directory, but for simplicity we'll just ignore those.

 Initially, the :file:`project.clj` is almost empty: